Should Merchants Analyze Every Online Transaction for Fraud?

 The Risks of Selective Transaction Analysis

-Whenever companies choose to use artificial intelligence for selective analysis of only those transactions that appear fraudulent, they are taking a big risk.
+When companies use artificial intelligence to analyze only those transactions that appear fraudulent, they're taking a big risk by:

-Inexperienced merchants may mistakenly approve fraudulent transactions that appear legitimate.
+Inexperienced merchants may mistakenly approve fraudulent transactions that seem legitimate.

-A low rate of fraud could simply mean a high number of rejections, which could have a negative impact on your reputation.
+A low fraud rate could merely mean a high number of rejections, which could have a negative impact on your reputation.

-Traditional strategies based on artificial intelligence may fail to detect new trends in fraud.
+Traditional strategies based on artificial intelligence may fail to detect new fraud trends.
 When fraudsters evolve their tactics, the rules of artificial intelligence don't always keep up, rendering fraud control solutions inefficient.

 Fraudsters are very good at slipping through fraud filters unnoticed.
-If they find out that a merchant analyzes only transactions over R$1.000,00, they will keep their orders under R$999,00 so they are automatically approved.
+If they find out that a merchant analyzes only transactions that are more than $1,000, they'll keep their orders to less than $999 so they're automatically approved.

-• Complex management of fraud filters.
-Merchants normally have a number of rules in their fraud filters to flag as many fraudulent transactions as possible.
-However, this can also increase exposure to risk.
-If merchants are not careful about the order in which the filters are used (first, second, etc.), some of these rules may cancel each other, reducing the amount of protection.
+Merchants typically have numerous rules in their fraud filters to flag as many fraudulent transactions as possible.
+However, this can also increase risk exposure.
+If merchants aren't careful about the order in which the filters are used (first, second, etc.), some of these rules may cancel each other out, reducing the amount of protection.

 The Advantages of Analyzing all Transactions

-• Low cost may indicate danger.
-Fraudsters tend to place low-cost order to make sure a stolen credit card really works. if it does, this opens the door to larger fraudulent orders.
-Analyzing all transactions allows you to detect small purchases designed to test the fraud prevention system - transactions that might go unnoticed otherwise.
+Fraudsters tend to place low-cost order to make sure a stolen credit card really works.
+If it does, this opens the door to larger fraudulent orders.
+Analyzing all transactions lets e-commerce retailers detect small purchases designed to test the fraud prevention system -- transactions that might go unnoticed otherwise.

-• Analyzing more transactions allows you to put together an overall view.
-The more transactions you analyze, the greater the amount of data in your transaction database that can be used in future to make better informed solutions.
-Consider our previous example of notebooks delivered to Rua Tabapuã.
-Each individual sale may appear innocent, but the pattern is only visible when all transactions are taken together.
+The more transactions merchants examine, the greater the amount of transaction data that can be used in the future to make more informed solutions.
+Consider the previous example of laptops.
+Each individual sale may appear innocent, but the pattern becomes visible when all transactions are viewed together.

-• Doubtful transactions may be examined more closely.
-Some transactions may be undefined, and one cannot tell for sure if they are fraudulent or not.
+Some transactions may fall into a grey area: not obviously legitimate or fraudulent.
 Fraud control systems based solely on artificial intelligence will automatically reject all these orders.
-If you have a system that investigates and analyzes these transactions, it will know that some of these are good orders and should be approved.
+But a system that investigates and analyzes these transactions will alert retailers about which orders are good and should be approved.

-• Avoid large-scale fraudulent attacks.
-Professional fraudsters work in concert, orchestrating coordinated attacks that happen over a short period of time.
-If a single company analyzes the order it's like throwing cold water on a fire, attacks can be identified, interrupted and avoided far more quickly.
+Professional fraudsters work in concert, orchestrating coordinated attacks that can happen over a short period of time.
+If a single company analyzes the order, it's like throwing cold water on a fire: attacks can be identified, interrupted and avoided far more quickly.

-Artificial intelligence brought major progress to fraud control, however companies cannot rely solely on AI to check which orders are legitimate, and which are fraud.
-Instead, companies that combine artificial intelligence and a team of human analysts find that this team complements artificial intelligence, making it smarter and more efficient, so that the correct transactions are approved and increasing customer satisfaction, capturing their loyalty.
+Artificial intelligence brought major progress to fraud control; however, companies cannot rely solely on this technology to differentiate between which orders are legitimate and which are fraud.
+Instead, companies that combine artificial intelligence with a team of trained analysts find that they become smarter and more efficient, approving the right transactions, increasing customer satisfaction and capturing customer loyalty.

-While fraudsters continuously improve their tactics, it is important that online merchants develop a comprehensive fraud prevention approach that includes:
+Because fraudsters are continuously improving their tactics, it's important for online merchants to develop a comprehensive fraud prevention approach that includes: